toneflix/lorem-toneflix/website/seeding.md

 ## Final Notes

-Seeds dont have to be anything specific, just adding to arbitary query parameters will seed the randomization engine and ensure you get random values each time.
+Seeds dont have to be anything specific, just adding arbitary query parameters to the link will seed the randomization engine and ensure you get random values each time.

 <script setup>
     import { baseURL, categories } from "./.vitepress/theme/index"